 December 1, 2017

-We are thrilled to announce that the official Giving Tuesday 2017 totals far exceed our projections, with the sixth annual day of giving bringing in more than $274 million for deserving nonprofits nationwide (#GivingTuesday Data Project).
+The official Giving Tuesday 2017 totals far exceeded our projections, with the sixth annual day of giving bringing in more than $274 million for deserving nonprofits nationwide (#GivingTuesday Data Project).

 92Y, the Manhattan-based organization behind Giving Tuesday, was encouraged to see 75% of all participating nonprofits unveil fresh #GivingTuesday campaigns.
 Henry Timms, Director of 92Y and co-founder of Giving Tuesday, sees this experimentation and widescale participation as an encouraging sign for the sector.

-We look forward to conducting more detailed analysis once more data become available.
-For now, we can confidently say we overestimated the impact of this year’s many natural disasters on charitable giving.
-We are hopeful Giving Tuesday 2017 performance is indicative of continued donor participation in end of year fundraising campaigns.
+Looking back at our own projections, we can confidently say we overestimated the impact 2017’s many natural disasters would have on charitable giving.
+We are hopeful Giving Tuesday 2017 performance is indicative of continued growth in 2018.

-Tallying $10,647,457 in online donations yesterday, Classy, an online fundraising platform, reported a 56.1% year-over-year increase in unique Giving Tuesday campaigns.
-They also sawa 58.8% increase in individuals donating through the platform.
+Classy, an online fundraising platform, reported a 56.1% year-over-year increase in unique Giving Tuesday campaigns.
+They also saw a 58.8% increase in individuals donating through the platform.

 In line with this, the total number of donors per campaign also improved — up to an average 21.3 donors from 20.9 donors in 2016.
 You can explore more fun stats in their full #GivingTuesday recap.